jethi05/carbon_functions/README.md

 - Set it to NON-GUI `sudo systemctl set default.target multi-user.target`
 - reboot your system `sudo reboot` WANING you need to know your username ;)a
 ## Wi-fi
-Wi-fi is an small Bash script, which can connect mi Laptop to an network over Bash!
+Wi-fi is an small Bash script, which can connect my Laptop to an network over Bash!
-It is not finished yet, because I want to make it more beautiful, but it works....
-So I need less and less GUIs in my life.<br>
+If you start the Script, you see something like that:
 ![Picture of wifi overview](pictures/wifi_overview.png)<br>
-![picture of wifi connection](pictures/wifi_connect.png)
+you can choose between:
+- airplane mode
+- wifi off
+- and all the networks which you have connected to in the past and available right now (here the black blurred one you can also go to other, where you can see new Networks.
+If you press Enter, you can see the following things:
+![picture of wifi connection](pictures/wifi_connect.png) in the connect Menu, you can choose between these things!
+Congrats, now you don't need a GUI gor that anymore